Arc welding: History

 While examples of forge welding go back to the Bronze Age and the Iron Age, arc welding did not come into practice until much later.

-In 1800 Humphry Davy discovered the short pulsed electric arcs.
-Independently a Russian physicist Vasily Petrov discovered the continuous electric arc in 1802 and subsequently proposed its possible practical applications, including welding.
-Arc welding was first developed when Nikolai Benardos presented arc welding of metals using a carbon electrode at the International Exposition of Electricity, Paris in 1881, which was patented together with Stanisław Olszewski in 1887.
+In 1800, Humphry Davy discovered the short pulsed electric arcs.
+Arc welding was first developed when Nikolay Benardos presented arc welding of metals using a carbon electrode at the International Exposition of Electricity, Paris in 1881, which was patented together with Stanisław Olszewski in 1887.
 In the same year, French electrical inventor Auguste de Méritens also invented a carbon arc welding method, patented in 1881, which was successfully used for welding lead in the manufacture of lead–acid batteries.
 The advances in arc welding continued with the invention of metal electrodes in the late 19th century by a Russian, Nikolai Slavyanov (1888), and an American, C. L. Coffin.
 Around 1900, A. P. Strohmenger released in Britain a coated metal electrode which gave a more stable arc.
-In 1905 Russian scientist Vladimir Mitkevich proposed the usage of three-phase electric arc for welding.
+Oscar Kjellberg further refined the process for stick electrode welding in 1904.
+In 1905, Russian scientist Vladimir Mitkevich proposed the usage of three-phase electric arc for welding.
 In 1919, alternating current welding was invented by C. J. Holslag but did not become popular for another decade.

 Competing welding processes such as resistance welding and oxyfuel welding were developed during this time as well; but both, especially the latter, faced stiff competition from arc welding especially after metal coverings (known as flux) for the electrode, to stabilize the arc and shield the base material from impurities, continued to be developed.

-During World War I welding started to be used in shipbuilding in Great Britain in place of riveted steel plates.
+During World War I, welding started to be used in shipbuilding in Great Britain in place of riveted steel plates.
 The Americans also became more accepting of the new technology when the process allowed them to repair their ships quickly after a German attack in the New York Harbor at the beginning of the war.
 Arc welding was first applied to aircraft during the war as well, and some German airplane fuselages were constructed using this process.
 In 1919, the British shipbuilder Cammell Laird started construction of a merchant ship, the Fullagar, with an entirely welded hull; she was launched in 1921.